bradleymarch/303-react-app/README.md

 This application utilizes React Hooks to display a simple UI design containing fake data; a list of users and their info, as returned from a jsonplaceholder endpoint.
+This project was completed in under an hour.

 Here is a screenshot of the rendered user interface: